surister/cratedb-guide/docs/admin/upgrade/full.rst

 ..
 CAUTION::

-   These instructions work for most ways of installing and running CrateDB.
+   These instructions work for most ways of :ref:`installing <install>` and running CrateDB.
    However, if you are using Docker, take note that ``docker service update`` performs a :ref:`rolling_upgrade`.